-Affiliate marketing is one proven method for gaining flexible, passive income.
 If you have an online presence it can make for a value add.
 Especially if your audience has the right size and composition.
 And if you’re on a good platform, becoming an affiliate can produce solid returns faster than you might’ve expected.

 Amazon Associates comes with just about the biggest platform you could ever ask for.
 As the world’s largest online retailer, Amazon’s affiliate program comes with unlimited potential for the right partners.
 You could monetize everything from your social media profiles to your blog.
 All without needing to stray very far from what you’ve already been doing.

-To understand how the process works, it pays to explore the resources at your disposal.
 We assembled some valuable information on how affiliate marketing works in general.
 There’s also a rundown on Amazon Associates, and the risks and benefits it provides partners on the platform.
 You’ll also find some tips from professionals who’ve done this before.